PHILIP CORTELYOU JOHNSON, FAIA (1906-2005)

 1962 - The Wylie Tuttle House, Stamford CT.
 Unbuilt.

 1964 - The Henry C. and Patricia Beck House, 10210 Strait Lane, Dallas TX.
 12000 sf.
 A mega-version of the Lake Pavilion that Johnson designed at his Glass House in New Canaan CT.
 Mrs. Beck abandoned the site for two decades.
 In 2002 she sold it to Laurence H. (Larry) Lebowitz and Naomi D. Aberly.
 Sold in 2008 to the Strait Managment Trust, Kathleen J. Wu, Trustee.
-Renovated by architects Bodron+Fruit plus a new pool pavilion with a flat concrete roof.
-New landscape design by Reed Hilderbrand of Watertown MA.
+Renovated by architects Bodron+Fruit plus a new pool pavilion with a flat concrete roof and new landscape design by Reed Hilderbrand of Watertown MA.
 Photos by Todd Eberle.
-For sale in 2018.
+For sale in 2018-2019.

 1968 - The James A. D. Geier House, Kugler Mill Road, in the Indian Hills area of Cincinnati OH.
 Commissioned 1965.
 Sold in 1990 to Richard and Sandra Heimann.